matthjs/BachelorProject/README.md

 * What is the ideal learnign rate?
 Too low -> slow divergence/drop in performance?
 High -> Fast spike early.
 * Down up trajectory common for SVGP (with ~1000 inducing points) and "high" LR?
 (0.1, 0.01, 0.001).
 Lower than this little learning though.
 * Lower variational loss with deeper GPs with lower (~128) number of inducing points.
 Better than "shallow" deep GP with higher number of inducing points?
+* Much easier fit and lower values when using gradual update. for Q values.
 ## Information on modules

 ### Agents